-This page titled 4.4: Geometric Distribution is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax.
+4.3: Geometric Distribution is shared under a not declared license and was authored, remixed, and/or curated by LibreTexts.

-4.5: Poisson Distribution
+4.4: Poisson Distribution

 Another useful probability distribution is the Poisson distribution, or waiting time distribution.
 This distribution is used to determine how many checkout clerks are needed to keep the waiting time in line to specified levels, how may telephone lines are needed to keep the system from overloading, and many other practical applications.
 A modification of the Poisson, the Pascal, invented nearly four centuries ago, is used today by telecommunications companies worldwide for load factors, satellite hookup levels and Internet capacity problems.
 The distribution gets its name from Simeon Poisson who presented it in 1837 as an extension of the binomial distribution which we will see can be estimated with the Poisson.